michael105/slterm/README.md

 this area of chars had been control characters.
 Sometimes crazy, that's been mor than 40 years before, ancient, in terms of it, but still the trouble is there.

+UTF-8 currently might need some work.
+Me, I don't need it.
+And I don't really like the idea of having up to 4 Bytes per char.
+It's quite simple to add another chartable, if needed, and im- and export files via iconv.

 ====================